 Current Map: Term Four Map Status: On Course

-As an upper division student, the dean of your college is your Academic Dean.
 Your Academic Dean's Office is a resource for information and guidance regarding:

 - Course overload/underload.

 - Dropping or adding a course.

 - Withdrawing from a semester.

 - Illness and other situations affecting academic performance.

 - Completing a college graduation check.